mysterycommand/palindromejs/README.md

 CoreObject has 3 static methods: `extend`, `create`, and `assign`.
 These methods are automatically copied over to it's 'subclasses' (that is, to constructor functions who's prototypes have CoreObject's prototype in their prototype chains … ugh, JavaScript).
 Let's look at them:

 ##### `extend(staticProps, protoFn)`
+`CoreObject.extend` accepts two arguments, `staticProps` and `protoFn`.

 ##### `create(instanceProps)`
+`CoreObject.create` accepts a single argument, `instanceProps`.

 ##### `assign(/* ...sources */)`
+`CoreObject.assign` accepts any number of sources, and returns a new object that is the accumulated property own descriptors of those sources.